 Are you sure you want to do this?

 What if they take it the wrong way?

 What if they’re not who they appear to be and you change your mind about being friends?

 What if they ask of you more than you can give?

-It’s a careful balance, friendship – with humans anyway, animals are vastly more pragmatic despite the language barrier – and one I’ve never mastered.
+It’s a careful balance, friendship – with humans anyway, animals are vastly more pragmatic – and one I’ve never mastered.
 So once again that heaviness settles in my chest: What’s wrong with me?
 I’ve studied psychology to better understand those around me.
 I work hard to maintain eye-contact, decode the subtext in social exchanges and not talk too loud when I get excited.
 But I still end up like that bird – stopped dead in my tracks by an invisible wall.
 I feel bruised, bewildered, shocked into paralysis.
 I want to shrink into unnoticeability, escape to some small space where it’s ok to be myself and I’m not, however indirectly, made to feel stupid or embarrassed, where I don’t have to keep falling over myself apologising because, yet again, I haven’t done it right.
 Perhaps I’ll go and stand in the garage for a bit.
 Or go for a walk by the lake.
 Then I’ll take my pain, turn it over in my hands and try to shape it into something tangible with words on a page.

 Disappointment and hurt well up inside me and I think to myself, ‘That’s one friendship I don’t have to worry about meeting the standards for.’

 I never saw a wild thing sorry for itself.
 A small bird will drop frozen dead from a bough without ever having felt sorry for itself.

 Resolving to be more like the birds I’ve rescued, I pick myself up, shake my head, and square my shoulders.
 People are beyond my understanding.
 I find them fascinating but I cannot read them.
 That simply makes the ones who love me for who I am all the more special.
 Why would I devalue their friendship by lowering the bar for others?